 dataset_meta: path to metadata file (generated by converter).
 More detailed information about annotation conversion you can find in Annotation Conversion Guide.

 example of dataset definition:

-Each entry of preprocessing, metrics, postprocessing must have
+Each entry of preprocessing, metrics, postprocessing must have a

 You can find useful following instructions:

 reference field for metric, if you want the calculated metric tested against a specific value (i.e. reported in canonical paper).